Akirathan/tftp/README.md

 `tftp_server [-p port] [-t timeout] directory`

 - `p`
 	- Specifies port to bind the server to.
 If port is omitted and server is started with superuser privileges, server is bind to port 69 (as defined in `/etc/services`).
-If port is omitted and server is not started with superuser privileges, an error is ??.
+If port is omitted and server is not started with superuser privileges, an error is thrown.
 - `t`
   - Specifies timeout value in seconds between every packet retransmition (this happens in case when the last packet was not acknowledged).
 Default value is 3.
 - `directory`